 According to MPW Engineering, MEP Engineers are “important not only for their role in design but also for their role in assisting with audits of the project’s workflow and specifications.
 MEP engineers greatly enhance the smooth flow of the project by serving as a centralized source of information and advice for design, purchasing, and installation decisions.”

 8. Property Manager

 Becoming a property manager is a culmination of having a body of knowledge in the basic fields of engineering—civil, mechanical, electrical, and sometimes electronics.
 Managing a property involves being able to address problems in these areas, and usually, mechanical or electrical engineers are chosen for this role because of the amount of general knowledge they have in engineering.
 Essentially, a property manager runs the property like a machine—making sure all the support systems are in functional condition to the benefit of the property’s tenants or occupants.

 That’s the technical side of it.
 The other side to being a property manager is also managing relations with the users of the building.
 In the modern era, buildings are usually owned by a big commercial property conglomerate and managed by its property management division—and the users of the building are often a mix of different tenants.

-In the commercial buildings of cities, for example, the anchor tenant can be a major investment bank while some retail shops operate at the ground floor.
+In the commercial buildings of cities, for example, the anchor tenant can be a major investment bank, while some retail shops operate on the ground floor.
 You’ll realize that your job as a property manager becomes not only managing the technical aspect but also making sure your users (often tenants) get what they need.